How CIOs Can Lead Human-Centered Change in Any Organization

 Break down silos: drive accountability with the executive team

-As we wrote in a previous article (link here to Mark’s article) in order to drive transformation and human-centered change, the CIO must drive accountability, investment, and ownership of change across the executive team.
+As we wrote in a previous article in order to drive transformation and human-centered change, the CIO must drive accountability, investment, and ownership of change across the executive team.
 The CIO can bring everyone together, and ensure that there is a clear vision that is communicated effectively throughout the organization.

 The CIO has a unique vantage point: they can see the customer value chain from an end-to-end perspective because they have experience servicing across domains.
 By bringing their peers together, CIOs can ensure teams are talking, proactively identifying challenges, and working together toward their end goals.
 By bringing their colleagues together, fostering a vision and strategy, and driving clear communication toward front line employees, CIOs are a lynchpin for human-centered change.